Dentures West Palm Beach

 • Step 4: The wax dentures are sent back to your dentist for a fitting.
 If they are approved, the dentures are sent back to the laboratory to complete the process.

-• Step 5: Once you’re back at the lab, the technician will boil the dentures to melt away the wax portions.
+• Step 5: Once back at the lab, the technician will boil the dentures to melt away the wax portions.
 To do this, the dentures are placed in a flask, or a holding device, into which plaster is poured to maintain the shape of the dentures.
 The entire flask is placed in hot water to melt the wax.

 • Step 6: Holes are made in the teeth so the material can attach to it.
 A liquid separator is added to the plaster layer to stop the acrylic from sticking to it.
 Acrylic is then injected into the flask to replace the wax.